Blythe, California

 One of the Blythe Intaglios, prehistoric geoglyphs in the Sonoran Desert, across the river from Parker Valley.

 Blythe (/blaiT/) is a city in eastern Riverside County, California, United States.
 It is in the Palo Verde Valley of the Lower Colorado River Valley region, an agricultural area and part of the Colorado Desert along the Colorado River, approximately 224 mi east of Los Angeles and 150 mi west of Phoenix.
 Blythe was named after Thomas Henry Blythe, a San Francisco financier, who established primary water rights to the Colorado River in the region in 1877.
 The city was incorporated on July 21, 1916.
 The population was 18,317 at the 2020 census.

 History

 Native Americans lived in the area.

 Etymology

 Blythe was named after Thomas Henry Blythe, a San Francisco businessman and entrepreneur.
-Mr. Blythe established primary water rights to the Colorado River in the southwestern California region in 1877.
+Blythe established primary water rights to the Colorado River in the southwestern California region in 1877.
 The town was originally named Blythe City, by Thomas Blythe, but the name was shortened to simply Blythe around the time the first post office was opened in 1908.